BertCasale/Collection-Museum/README.md

    - etc., taking suggestions
 3. Let user to update quantities from the profile page
 4. Let user see current quantities of shown on search screen
+5. Disable page number button for current page
-5. Improve visual appeal
+6. Improve visual appeal
-6. A login feature, to no longer require downloading file to save collection (requires server)
+7. A login feature, to no longer require downloading file to save collection (requires server)

 ---